bxparks/rpn83p/docs/USER_GUIDE.md

   functionality is invoked in RPN83P as `2ND` `ANS`, this means that the TI-OS `ANS` value becomes available in RPN83P as `2ND` `ANS`.

-For a handful of configuration parameters, the RPN83P uses the same flags and global variables as the TI-OS.
-Changing these settings in RPN83P will cause the same change in the TI-OS (and vice versa) because the configuration parameters are shared:
+The RPN83P app uses some of the same flags and global variables for its `MODE` configuration as the TI-OS version of `MODE`.
+Starting with v0.9, these configurations are now decoupled and kept independent.
+Changing the `MODE` settings in one app will not cause changes to the other.
+Some of these `MODE` settings include:

 - trigonometric mode: `RAD` or `DEG`
 - floating point number settings: `FIX` (i.e. `NORMAL` in TI-OS), `SCI`, `ENG`